 It is one thing to be able to move a golf ball from its current position; it is another thing to be able to chip a golf ball to improve your scoring rounds.
 To be honest, chipping a golf ball is the most exciting thing about golf.
 Everyone wants to hit the ball into its scoring range but chipping a ball requires some certain moves, a better stance, and an applied effort.
 Golfers simply ignore and fail to practice their chipping lessons regularly.
-We have below some few chipping tips that will keep you on track in your next game.
+We have below a few chip shot tips that will keep you on track in your next game.

-Stand Close to the Ball
+High Running Chip: Stand Close to the Ball

 Level your Shoulders